Hilde Levi: Early life

 Hilde Levi was born in Frankfurt, Germany, on 9 May 1909, the daughter of Adolf Levi, the sales director of a metal company, and his wife Clara (née Reis), the daughter of a printer.
 Hilde had an older brother called Edwin.
 She was a gifted musician who learned to play the piano at a young age.
 During the summers, she would listen to performances at her cousins' summer house in Bavaria by musicians including Elisabeth Schumann and Richard Strauss.

 Although Jewish, Levi's family did not practise their religion, and were not part of the Jewish community, but when she was enrolled at the Victoria School (now the Bettina School) in Frankfurt, her religion was listed as Jewish.
 Religious instruction was compulsory, so she had to attend classes with a local rabbi.
 She soon rebelled against this, and told her parents that she did not wish to attend the classes.
 She came to reject formal religion.

 While at high school, Levi decided that she would become a scientist.
 Her final year was devoted to a physics project on spectra and photography, which became her Oberreal Abiturium.
 She was the only girl in her class to major in physics that year.
 After her graduation in April 1928, her father sent her to England for six months to learn English.
-She entered the University of Munich in 1929, where she listened to lectures by Arnold Sommerfeld.
+She entered the Ludwig-Maximilians-Universität München in 1929, where she listened to lectures by Arnold Sommerfeld.
 For her doctorate, she was accepted into the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry at Berlin-Dahlem, where she wrote her thesis on the spectra of alkali metal halides, under the supervision of Peter Pringsheim and Fritz Haber.